sealuwee/twitterframe/README.md

 # twitterframe

 🥚🔜🐦 twiterframe.
-A basic command line application used in tandem with Twitter API to frame anything from Twitter into a Pandas DataFrame, or exported as a CSV.
+A basic command line application used in tandem with Twitter API to frame content from Twitter as a CSV.

+In the future, I want to add more flexibility with the preferred output. (i.e. JSON, SQL databases, etc.)

 # Progress so far...